Aaron Judge and Giancarlo Stanton of the Yankees celebrate after Judge hit...

 The Yankees gave Rodon the lead before he stepped on the mound, the start of a night in which they beat up on lefthander JP Sears, among the prospects they sent to Oakland at the trade deadline in 2022 in the ill-fated deal that landed Frankie Montas (as well as reliever Lou Trivino).

 Torres led off with a single to center, Soto — back in the starting lineup after banging his left knee Thursday afternoon in Seattle — singled to center and Judge worked his MLB-leading 127th walk to load the bases.
-Stanton, in a 5-for-41 slide entering the day, hit into a 5-4-3 double play, but Torres scored to make it 1-0.
-Jasson Dominguez picked him up, lining an 0-and-2 pitch to left for an RBI single and a 2-0 lead.
+The Yankees took a 1-0 lead when Stanton, in a 5-for-41 slide entering the day, hit into a 5-4-3 double play, but Jasson Dominguez picked him up, lining an 0-and-2 pitch to left for an RBI single and a 2-0 lead.

 Volpe, who had not homered since Aug.
 3 against the Blue Jays, led off the second by rocketing a 1-and-2, 91-mph fastball 421 feet to left to make it 3-0.

-Stanton more or less put it away in the third.
-Soto led off with a bloop single to left, Judge singled to right and Stanton annihilated a first-pitch changeup to leftfield for a 6-0 lead.
+Soto led off the third with a bloop single to left, Judge singled to right and Stanton annihilated a first-pitch changeup to left for a 6-0 lead.
+“I wasn’t able to capitalize in a bigger spot in the at-bat before,” he said of his double-play ball in the first.
+“So good to be able to do it there.”

 In the seventh, Judge hammered a first-pitch slider over the centerfield wall.
 Volpe added an RBI groundout and Torres had a two-out, two-run single to make it 10-0.